Kahr-Noss/reach-local-test/README.md

 By clicking 'edit', you can change the quantity you bought, but still with the same limitations (except opening hours) You need to validate for the change to be applied.

+-- tests

+The automated tests are only done for the component BuyStocks.
+You can run them uing npm run test.

+I ran out of time while trying to implement them, I got some configurqtion problems with the implementation for Redux using Jest and Enzyme, so I cleaned them out of the master version.
+The tentative can be found on the branch "add-tests" It will need another "npm install" because additionnal packages are needed.